+a.
 No person will engage in conduct that constitutes harassment of another person.
 No person will make, distribute, or display any statement that constitutes harassment of another person on campus or through University information resources.
-This Section applies to speech regardless of where it occurs, including off University property, if it potentially affects a University person's education or employment with the University or potentially affects the University community, and includes, all speech made using University resources, including speech that is part of teaching, research, or other official functions of the University whether in person or not, and whether oral, written, or symbolic.
+This section applies to speech regardless of where it occurs, including off University property, if it potentially affects a University person's education or employment with the University or potentially affects the University community, and includes, all speech made using University resources, including speech that is part of teaching, research, or other official functions of the University whether in person or not, and whether oral, written, or symbolic.

+- b.
 To make an argument for or against the substance of any political, religious, philosophical, ideological, or academic idea is not harassment, even if some listeners are offended by the argument or idea.
-The categories of sexually harassing speech set forth in HOP Policy EI-PO8 are rarely, if ever, necessary to argue for or against the substance of any political, religious, philosophical, ideological, or academic idea.
+The categories of sexually harassing speech set forth in UTA Policy EI-PO-08 Sexual Misconduct are rarely, if ever, necessary to argue for or against the substance of any political, religious, philosophical, ideological, or academic idea. - c.
 In general, verbal harassment will not be tolerated.
-Verbal harassment may consist of threats, insults, epithets, ridicule, personal attacks, or the categories of harassing sexual speech set forth in HOP Policy EI-PO8.
+Verbal harassment may consist of threats, insults, epithets, ridicule, personal attacks, or the categories of harassing sexual speech set forth in UTA Policy EI-PO-08 Sexual Misconduct.
 Verbal harassment is often based on the individual's appearance, personal characteristics, or group membership, including but not limited to race, color, religion, national origin, gender, age, disability, citizenship, veteran status, sexual orientation, gender identity or gender expression, ideology, political views, or political affiliation.
 Verbal harassment has been interpreted very narrowly by the federal courts.
-This policy will be interpreted as narrowly as need be to preserve its constitutionality.
+This policy will be interpreted as narrowly as need be to preserve its constitutionality. - d.
 The harassment that this section prohibits does not include speech that is necessary and appropriate to support a vigorous debate in a diverse community of educated people.
-An essential part of higher education is to learn to separate substantive argument from personal offense, and to express even the deepest disagreements within standards of civility that reflect mutual respect, understanding, and sensitivity among the diverse population within the University and in the larger society.
+An essential part of higher education is to learn to separate substantive argument from personal offense, and to express even the deepest disagreements within standards of civility that reflect mutual respect, understanding, and sensitivity among the diverse population within the University and in the larger society. - e.
 Members of the University community are strongly encouraged to report harassment to the Office for Equal Opportunity Services.
 Any University official, administrator, or supervisor who receives a report of alleged harassment will promptly refer that report and the complainant to the Office for Equal Opportunity Services.
 A complainant whose report is not forwarded to the Office for Equal Opportunity Services has not initiated proceedings for providing a remedy to the complainant or for imposing discipline on the alleged harasser.

-Solicitation & Commercial Speech
+F. Solicitation and Commercial Speech

-No University person, University organization, or member of the public will make, distribute, or display on the campus any statement that promotes, offers, or advertises any product or service for sale or lease that includes commercial identifiers, such as for-profit logos, trademarks, and service marks, or that requests any gift or contribution, except as authorized by UTA HOP Policy CO-UF-PO2 or by the Regents' Rules and Regulations.
+No University person, University organization, or member of the public will make, distribute, or display on the campus any statement that promotes, offers, or advertises any product or service for sale or lease that includes commercial identifiers, such as for-profit logos, trademarks, and service marks, or that requests any gift or contribution, except as authorized by UTA Policy CO-UF-PO-02 Solicitations or by the Regents' Rules and Regulations.

-General Rules on Means of Expression
+G. General Rules on Means of Expression